 - Meet hearsay and evidence rules

 - Understand the process throughout litigation, even if transferred to MDL

 - Present the experts necessary to prove the elements required for your case

 - Advocate throughout pretrial hearings and trial, including pretrial settlement negotiations

 - Listen to your concerns and take your goals into consideration while formulating a litigation strategy

 Speak to a medical product defect and mass tort attorney

-At Rutter Mills, we are dedicated to securing serious compensation for serous injuries.
-In practice for over 50 years, we have helped thousands of injury victims in Virginia get back on their feet after experiencing traumatic accidents, workplace injuries, medical device injuries and other setbacks.
+At Rutter Mills, we are dedicated to securing serious compensation for serious injuries.
+In practice for over 50 years, we have helped thousands of injury victims in Virginia get back on their feet after experiencing traumatic accidents, workplace injuries, medical device injuries, and other setbacks.
 Fight for the compensation you deserve and hold medical device manufacturers and distributors accountable when you put your trust in Rutter Mills.
 We are poised to take on the resources of the big-name corporations in order to make things right.
 Call today to discuss your case.